-Some difference is to be expected as a laboratory test can never accurately reflect the range of driving style, road and weather conditions in the real world, but the gap is now so wide that manufacturers have been accused of misleading claims.
+Some difference is to be expected as a laboratory test can never accurately reflect the range of driving styles, road and weather conditions experienced in the real world, but the gap had become so wide that manufacturers have been accused of misleading claims.

 New car models have to meet a range of safety and environmental ‘type approval’ tests before they can be sold.

-- The car’s ‘driven’ on a rolling road, following a defined cycle.
+- The car is ‘driven’ on a rolling road, following a defined cycle.

 - Car manufacturers have to state official fuel consumption figures and aren’t allowed to quote alternative figures.

-The official CO2 figure is the basis for our car tax system and is used by the European Commission to monitor fleet-average CO2 emissions and progress towards emissions reduction targets.
+The official CO2 figure is the basis for our car tax and company car tax systems and is also used to monitor progress towards fleet average CO2 emissions reduction targets.